levani-b/data-dashboard/README.md

 ## Features

-- **Interactive Book Grid**: Responsive card-based book display with clean layout
+- Interactive book grid with responsive card-based layout
-- **Advanced Search & Filtering**: Real-time search by title/author with genre filtering using `filter()` method
+- Advanced search and filtering by title/author with genre options
-- **Multiple Sorting Options**: Sort by title, year, rating, or default order using custom `sort()` comparators
+- Multiple sorting options (title, year, rating, default order)
-- **Comprehensive Statistics**:
-  - Basic stats (total books, average rating, average pages) calculated with `reduce()`
-  - Highest and lowest rated books display using sorting algorithms
-  - Data validation with `every()` and `some()` methods for quality assurance
-- **Data Analysis Cards**:
+- Comprehensive statistics including average rating and total pages
-  - Genre analysis with statistics per category using `map()` and `reduce()`
+- Genre analysis with category breakdowns
-  - Price distribution across different ranges with percentage calculations
+- Price distribution visualization
-  - Book categorization by rating quality using `filter()` and `map()`
+- Books by rating and genre distribution charts
-  - Quick collection insights with transformed data views
-- **Interactive Charts**:
-  - Books by Genre Distribution (horizontal bar chart with gradient effects)
-  - Books by Rating Distribution (quality spread visualization)
-  - Dynamic bar sizing based on data proportions
-  - Hover effects and smooth animations
+- Real-time updates with filtering and searching
-- **Responsive Design**: Optimized for desktop, tablet, and mobile devices using CSS Grid
+- Responsive design for all devices
-- **Real-time Updates**: All visualizations update dynamically with filtering and searching
+- Modern UI with smooth animations and hover effects
-- **Modern UI**: Clean, professional interface with proper visual hierarchy and spacing
-- **Data Transformation**: Multiple data views created using `map()` for enhanced user insights